gaqzi/reflections/content/shell/use_strict_mode_while_running_bash_scripts.md

+---
-Title: Use Strict Mode While Running Bash Scripts
+title: Use Strict Mode While Running Bash Scripts
-Date: 2021-11-08
+date: 2021-11-08
+---

 Use unofficial bash strict mode while writing scripts.
 Bash has a few gotchas and this helps you to avoid that.
 For example: